Resource Library

 Learn about the dramatic difference 55 seconds per day can make for your lifetime oral health with our No-Nonsense Guide to Flossing

-Lemons, limes, oranges (and even tomatoes).
+Lemons, limes, oranges, and even tomatoes

-Raisins, apricots, figs, prunes.
+Raisins, apricots, figs, and prunes

 Even if you tend to indulge in sugar-free sodas, carbonation raises the acidity of any drink.